Financial Aid & Scholarships

 Who is Eligible for a Chemistry Department Scholarship?

-- All chemistry majors and double majors (chemistry major with another major) are eligible to apply.
+- All chemistry majors and double majors (chemistry major with another major) with a minimum GPA of 3.0 are eligible to apply.

 - You must be a Full-Time student